 The online casino market has been expanding rapidly since the 90s, and Bitcoin has been an integral part of it, and nearly one in seven online casinos accept Bitcoin.
 Even with volatility an issue, bitcoin usage has been rising significantly, but the price of individual BTCs has been dropping gradually, every month since May.
 This may be a concern to investors but not to bettors.

-The advantages of using a cryptocurrency like Bitcoin in online casinos that accept bitcoin are instantaneously apparent, and in the coming years, they will act as the catalyst for mass adaptation of the alternatives to real money; especially in the gambling sector.
+The advantages of using a cryptocurrency is instantaneously apparent, and in the coming years, online casinos that accept bitcoin will act as the catalyst for mass adaptation of the alternatives to real money; especially in the gambling sector.

 Bettors betting with real money are wary of paying excessive processing fees for deposits and withdrawals on online gambling websites.
 It bites off portions of the bettor’s bankroll, which is not very desirable.